Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 **For a full reference on the seaport smart contracts and interfaces, see the [Seaport documentation](https://docs.opensea.io/reference/seaport-overview).**

+### ItemType

-`ItemType`: The ItemType designates the type of item, with valid types being Ether (or other native token for the given chain), ERC20, ERC721, ERC1155, ERC721 with "criteria" (explained below), and ERC1155 with criteria.
+The ItemType designates the type of item, with valid types being Ether (or other native token for the given chain), ERC20, ERC721, ERC1155, ERC721 with "criteria" (explained below), and ERC1155 with criteria.